-Aim to wash your hair the night before so it’s nice and clean and dry (unless you’re having a blow-dry service in which case you may arrive with wet hair) without any product.
-Avoid using any hot-tools like straightening irons unless you have super curly hair (see ‘Curly Hair’ instructions below).
+Avoid using any hot-tools like straightening irons or curling tongs as this will reduce your hairs holding power.
 On the day I recommend wearing a button-up top, something loose fitting, or a gown to avoid damaging your hair when getting dressed later.

-I recommend doing two really thorough shampoos, making sure you scrub all of your scalp with your fingertips.
+I recommend doing 3 really thorough shampoos, making sure you scrub your entire scalp with your fingertips.
 Follow with a small amount of conditioner, leaving for five minutes before rinsing.
 Avoid getting any conditioner near the roots of your hair.
 It’s important to rinse your conditioner out really thoroughly so your hair has good holding power.

 If you normally use a hairdryer to dry your hair, I recommend drying the roots with your head flipped upside down.
 This helps with volume and prevents strong part lines.
 If you prefer to let it air-dry, rake your hands through the roots regularly and change your part line as it’s drying.
 This creates a similar effect.

 If you have very curly/coily hair and would like it styled using your natural curls, you're welcome to prep it with whatever curl cream or leave-in conditioner usually gives you the best results.

 If you don’t want your hair styled with its natural curl, please blow-dry it straight in advance without using any product so that it’s ready to go on the day.
 If straightening it yourself isn’t possible, just let me know so that I can allow some extra time for you.

 It’s a good idea to book any cut or colour appointments for 1-2 weeks before your wedding or event.
 You want to allow enough time that you can wash your hair twice between your colour appointment and the wedding or event day.
 Avoid making any radical changes at this stage.